 However, if a party was married civilly and divorced, the Divorce Court in the past would deal with the issue of care and contact in relation to the minor children.
 The usual phrase used was that the mother would have custody over the child, with the father having rights of reasonable access.
 The position has however improved with the inception of the Children’s Act 38 of 2005 for both divorced and unmarried fathers.
 As outlined below, an unmarried father would have rights over a child, akin to that of a married father, as long as certain conditions are met.

-The persistent problem
+The persistent problem for unmarried parents

 However, in our view, based on the custody and contact matters we dealt with since the inception of the Act, mothers are still seen as primary caregivers in practice, and if the mother does not want the father to have contact or care with the child or a say in his or her life, the father would still have to follow the procedures in the Act to give effect to his rights.
 Sometimes, approaching the Court is the only solution.
 However, on the whole, the Children’s Act 38 of 2005, is a step in the proper direction for unmarried fathers, and children born out of wedlock.
 We hope it would improve even more.